chrysocode/test-as-you-think/README.md

 # License

 *Test As You Think* is distributed under the GNU LGPLv3 license.
-See the LICENSE.txt file for details.
+The LGPLv3 license is included in the LICENSE.txt file.
+More information about this license is available at http://www.gnu.org.